 CommVault Systems wants to have a lock on data management.
-The company provides software that customers use to store and manage enterprise data.
-Its Simpana software suite handles such tasks as resource management, backup, archiving, data replication, disaster recovery, and search.
-The company's customers come from industries that include financial services, health care, manufacturing, and utilities, as well as from the public sector.
+The company provides software, including cloud-based programs, that customers use to store and manage enterprise data.
+Its CommVault Data Platform (formerly known as Simpana) handles resource management, backup, archiving, data replication, disaster recovery, and search.
+Altogether CommVault counts more than 22,500 customers that come from industries such as financial services, health care, manufacturing, and utilities, as well as from the public sector.
 CommVault's strategic partners include systems integrators and professional services firms, distributors and resellers, and technology providers.
-About 40% of its revenues are generated outside the US.
+More than 40% of its revenue comes from outside the US.

 CommVault's service operations account for 57% of revenue with software providing the rest.

 CommVault operates from 20 offices in the US.
 It has another 40 locations scattered across the Americas, Asia, and Europe.
 The US, however, is its largest market, accounting for almost 58% of sales.
 The company doesn't break out sales any other countries.

 CommVault primarily uses a direct sales force to sell CommVault Data Platform software to businesses and government agencies of all sizes.
 Partnerships are also an essential component of its sales strategy.
 Companies such as

 resell CommVault software and in some cases incorporate the software into their own hardware.
 In addition, CommVault's agreement with distributor

 includes sales to the US federal government and provides around 38% of sales.